RolandChristensen/developer-journal/_drafts/github-projects.md

 * GraphQL API enables you to automate routine project management tasks.

 ### Using Built-in Automations
 Update the **Status** of items based on certain events.
-* Set status to **Todo** when an item is added to your project
+* Set status to **Backlog** when an item is added to your project
+    * The status is automatically set when you add issues or drafts from the backlog view
+    * It is best to turn on the default workflow as described below
 * Set status to **Done** when an issue is closed
 * When pull requests are merged, their status is set to **Done**
-* Automatically archive items when certain criteria is met
+* Automatically archive items when certain criteria are met

-There are two built-in automations enabled at project creation
+There are two built-in automations enabled at project creation.
 1. When issues are closed their status is set to **Done**
 2. When pull requests are merged their status is set to **Done**

-To enable or disable built-in workflows
+To enable or disable built-in workflows.
-1. Click the elipsis "**...**" menu on your project on the top right
+1. Click the ellipsis "**...**" menu on your project on the top right
 2. Click **Workflows**
 3. Under **Default workflows** click the workflow that you want to edit
 4. Click the **Edit** button
 5. Select whether the workflow should apply to issues, pull requests, or both
 6. Under "set value, choose the value that you want to set the status to (Backlog, Ready, In progress, In review, or Done)
 7. Save

 ### Archiving Items Automatically
-There is a 1,200 item limit for projects.
+There is a 1,200-item limit for projects.
 Archive to keep that limit from being reached.
 There is a 10,000 total item limit, so you will also want to permanently delete items regularly.

-1. Click the elipsis "**...**" menu on your project on the top right
+1. Click the ellipsis "**...**" menu on your project on the top right
 2. Click **Workflows**
 3. Under **Default workflows** click **Auto-archive items**
 4. Click **Edit** button on the top right